 Then sprinkle some brown sugar and cinnamon on top of that.

 Finish by spreading the remainder of your batter to cover the apples and a little more brown sugar.

 Can you believe this is real life?

-Grab a butter knife and poke it 31 times.
+When your cake is baked, you need to poke it a little bit.
+Grab a butter knife and stab it 31 times.
 Exactly.

 Let the heavens open up and sing to you now…